TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 - Paladin of the Sable Spire (primary role)
 - Paladin of the Red Wood (primary or secondary role)
 - Paladin of the Celadon Tower (secondary role)
-- Paladin of the Umber Trees (secondary role)
+- Paladin of the Umber Pines (secondary role)

 ### Controller